Social Justice Ministry

 SJM works collaboratively with the Unitarian Universalist Justice Ministry of NC and Rev. Lisa Garcia-Sampson, Executive Director, to “co-create a transformative movement for justice through spiritual grounding, collaboration, and imagination.”
 All who are committed to the work of justice and collective liberation in North Carolina are welcome.

-about UU Justice NC’s great work and justice action opportunities.
 To receive the UU Justice NC Weekly Friday Action Hour Email Sign up today!
 The weekly email includes a promo of the week’s actions, the Zoom link, & a link to the “Actions” Google Doc.

 - Find your NC representatives: www.ncleg.gov/FindYourLegislators